Vel-San/Getoffyourphone/README.md

-#**Get Off Your phone**
+**Get Off Your phone**
 is useful for everyone, anytime anywhere.
-Control time with this simple app that locks down your social apps for a specific chosen period !
+Control excessive app usage with an app-blocker!

 ______

 *Features:*

-- Support of Snapchat, Facebook, Instagram, Twitter,YouTube, Reddit (Official versions only)
+- Select Any app you want to block, never limit yourself !
-- Up to 3 lock times: 1, 2 & 3 hours.
+- Up to 4 lock times: 30 minutes, 1, 2 & 3 hours.
-- Automatic Update check linked to Playstore
+- Automatic Update Check
-- Minimal Permissions needed ( check below )
+- Minimal Permissions needed ( Check below )
-- Timer lock screen every time you open one of the locked apps to know how much left for unlock
+- Multiple lock screens with different GIFs to know how much left for unlock
-- Shake detection to check ETA till your apps unlock
-- Sleek design
+- Beautiful minimal design and colors

 ______

 *How to install:*

-- Download from PlayStore.
-Link below.
 - Install
 - Give usage permission.
-- Press on Help from drawer and follow the information, Done !
+- Whitelist from battery optimisation
+- Select apps, Select desired time and start lock-down!

 ______